Pip Branfield

 Philip 'Pip' J Branfield (born 1952) is a former English international lawn bowler.

 Bowls career

 Branfield became a National champion in 1984 when he won the national Championship triples for Clevedon and Somerset.
 The winning team consisted of his father Len Branfield and Gordon James.
 A second national title arrived 24 years later when he was part of the fours team that won the 2008 National title; remarkably the team included his son James Branfield in addition to Darren Mason and John Hick, which meant he had been a National champion with both his father and son.

 He was an England international from 1979 until 1991.

-He was selected for England in the fours, at the 1986 Commonwealth Games in Edinburgh, Scotland and was a team manager for the 2010 Commonwealth Games.
+He was selected for England at the 1986 Commonwealth Games in the fours, at the 1986 Commonwealth Games in Edinburgh, Scotland and was a team manager for the 2010 Commonwealth Games.

 Family

 His daughter is England international bowler Stef Branfield.